General Francis George (Frank) Hassett, AC, KBE, CB, DSO

 Hassett returned to Australia at the end of the war and worked as an instructor at the Australian Staff College, marrying Hallie Roberts in 1946.
 In 1948 he was posted as General Staff Officer (GSO) 1 to the 2nd Division, remaining there until March 1951 when he took command of the 1st Battalion, Royal Australian Regiment (1RAR).
 Three months later he was sent to Korea to command 3RAR.
 Hassett led the battalion through the battle of Maryang San, often exposing himself to artillery, mortar and small arms fire, and was awarded the Distinguished Service Order.
 He was considered by his men to be an inspirational leader.

 After returning from Korea, Hassett took up a senior post at the Royal Military College Duntroon.
 He commanded the 28th Commonwealth Infantry Brigade Group in Malaya between 1960 and 1963, became General Officer in Command of Australia's Northern Command in 1968, and in 1971 was promoted to Vice Chief of the General Staff.
 After two years in this position he was made Chief of the General Staff and in 1975 became Chief of the Defence Force Staff.
-Ill health forced his retirement in 1977 and Hassett now lives in Canberra.
+Ill health forced his retirement in 1977.
+Hassett died in Canberra on 11 June 2008.